WallStreetMojo

 VBA UsedRange Example 4

-So, we can see in the above screenshot that ‘3’ is returned in the message box, and as we can see in Sheet2, the last used column number is 3.
+So, we can see in the above screenshot that ‘3’ is returned in the message box.
+As shown in Sheet2, the last used column number is 3.

 Things to Remember About VBA UsedRange